mikefeneley/chaos-monitor/README.md

 **In Progress**

--Remote database support
+- Remote database support
-Notifications
+- Notifications
-Automatic deployment and configuration of database server
+- Automatic deployment and configuration of database server
-Automatic system response to mismatched checksums
+- Automatic system response to mismatched checksums
-Versioning of files
+- Versioning of files
-Automatic addition of common/important static files to database server
+- Automatic addition of common/important static files to database server
-GUI
+- GUI
-Automatic install using pip
+- Automatic install using pip
-Rebuild changed files using version control system.
+- Rebuild changed files using version control system.
 Par files?
-Better tutorials and documentation
+- Better tutorials and documentation
-Analysis of the problem space and comparison to other tools.
+- Analysis of the problem space and comparison to other tools.
-Automatic update of checksum with scheduled file changes
+- Automatic update of checksum with scheduled file changes

 **Tentative Roadmap**